Audit and Governance Committee - Monday 14 July 2025, 4:00pm - Cotswold District Council Webcasting

 Angela Claridge - 1:08:50

 I have been there with David.
 Thank you, Chair.
-My response to that would be that the annual
+My response to that would be that the annualgovernance statement takes into account, as you do at this committee, a number of issues.

 audit reports are clearly important.
 The local code of corporate governance.
 There